abdulrabkhan01/reactjs-practice/README.md

 Component:
 --------------
-Build using HTML, CSS and JS
+Build using HTML, CSS and JS, a Component in React is just a JavaScript function.
+They are just functions that return the html code.
+Custom component will always uses Upper Case names (camel notation) unlike html defined components.
+Like App, CustomItem etc.

 Create React App
 ----------------